tendermint/atom_one/README.md

 ### Rule 6.
 The Cosmos Hub Chain

-The main hub blockchain of the Cosmos Hub is uniquely identified by chainid "cosmoshub".
+The main hub chain of the Cosmos Hub is uniquely identified by chainid "cosmoshub".
 This chain commits and executes transactions that serve the following functions:

- * governance proposals
+ * governance voting
  * ATOM staking
  * flat PHOTON inflation
  * intra-hub token transfers
  * IBC token transfers
- * ICS service
+ * ICS orchestration and PHOTON staking

 ### Rule 7.
 Decision-making